rahulabh-droid/windows7/README.md

 #### Task list
 - [ ] Minimize and maximize apps
-- [ ] User login and save user data to database
+- [ ] User login and save user data to database.
-- [ ] Calculator
-- [ ] Games

 ### License
-The Windows XP name, artwork, trademark are surely property of Microsoft.
+The Windows 7 name, artwork, trademark are surely property of Microsoft.
 This project is provided for educational purposes only.
 It is not affiliated with and has not been approved by Microsoft.
 ### Credits
 *Thanks to [ShizukuIchi](https://github.com/ShizukuIchi/winXP) for styling refferences and inspiration!*